subhk24/TradeVeil/README.md

-# 🌐 TradEvil
+# 🌐 Tradeveil

-TradEvil is a modern B2B (Business-to-Business) marketplace inspired by platforms like **IndiaMART**.
-It helps businesses discover suppliers, manufacturers, and exporters across a wide range of industries.
-TradEvil bridges the gap between buyers and sellers with a secure, easy-to-use digital platform tailored for large-scale trade.
+Tradeveil is a modern B2B (Business-to-Business) marketplace inspired by platforms like **IndiaMART**.
+It helps businesses discover suppliers, manufacturers, retailers , wholesalers and exporters across a wide range of industry.
+Tradeveil bridges the gap between buyers and sellers with a secure, easy-to-use digital platform tailored for large-scale trade.

 ---